Afag-Ramazanova/DE_final_project/README.md

 ## Demo Video

 A video walkthrough demonstrating the application, including load testing and performance metrics, can be found here.

-## How It Works
-1. The user inputs a natural language question via the web interface.
-2. The app sends the question to **Anthropic Claude 3.5** through AWS Bedrock.
-3. The AI generates an SQL query tailored to the question.
-4. The SQL query is executed on the **AWS RDS** database.
-5. The results are converted back to natural language and displayed to the user.

 ## Future Enhancements
 - Support for additional databases.